yangeorget/nucs/DOCUMENTATION.md

 Let `triggers` be such an array,
 `triggers[i, MIN] == True` means that the propagator should be triggered whenever the minimum value of variable `ì` changes.

-#### Pruning
-The `prune` method of the problem is a hook to prune the search space before applying bound consistency.
-See https://github.com/yangeorget/nucs/blob/main/nucs/problems/golomb_problem.py for an example.

 ## Reference documentation
 ### Limits
 Domains limits are 32-bits integers.